mzazon/awesome-cloud-projects/aws/cost-anomaly-detection/cost-anomaly-detection.md

 8. **Create Lambda Function for Automated Response**:

    AWS Lambda provides serverless compute capabilities that enable you to run code in response to events without provisioning or managing servers.
 For cost anomaly detection, Lambda functions serve as the processing engine for automated responses to anomaly events.
 This function will receive cost anomaly events from EventBridge, analyze the anomaly details, categorize the severity, and take appropriate automated actions.
 The serverless nature of Lambda ensures that you only pay for the compute time consumed when processing anomalies, making it a cost-effective solution for automated cost governance.
+Lambda's built-in retry mechanisms and error handling capabilities ensure reliable processing of anomaly events.

    ```bash
    # Create Lambda function for processing anomaly events